viernes, 16 de diciembre de 1988

 (Pintura del artista georgiano Irakli Nadar)

-Now I see on my roof ...
+Now I see upon my roof—

-there is heaven that my hope lacked.
+there is the sky my hope had lacked.

-turning her meek passion to beast;
+her meek passion turning into a beast;

-always present in secret has loved me.
+always, in secret, she has loved me.

-and in every tear that escaped
+and in every tear that slipped away,

-and my dream was behind me.
+and my dream was found behind me.

 domingo, 10 de julio de 1988